The Classic Slovenian View

 Okay so it looks great at sunrise, but a classic view like this also looks great throughout the day.
 If you can’t get there for sunrise, then it can still look great throughout the morning if the light is right.

 Dont forget to look around you

-While Saint Thomas Church and the Kamnik Alps as a backdrop is without doubt the focal point of the view, the Kamnik Alps, and especially Mount Storzic, alone can make a great photo., This viewpoint also boasts great views across to the Karavanke Mountains to the west.
+While St Thomas Church and the Kamnik Alps as a backdrop is without doubt the focal point of the view, the Kamnik Alps, and especially Mount Storzic, alone can make a great photo., This viewpoint also boasts great views across to the Karavanke Mountains and its highest peak, Mount Stol to the west.
 So make sure to point your camera is that direction on occasion.

 This is the map you will need in order to get to the photo viewpoint.

 To get there go through Skofja Loka and head on towards Železniki then take the turn off for Spodnja Luša.
 Keep driving and you will eventually see a sign on the left for Rantovše.
 Head on up this twisty road until you see the viewpoint, a grassy layby on your left.

 Park on the right on the roadside.
 Try to avoid parking on the grass.
 Some of the area down the hill belongs to the local farmer, so please try to avoid walking on the grass too much, and keep to the roadside.
 This is a small peaceful place so please avoid coming in large groups and respect the local community by keeping the noise down.